 Printmaking is a craft as much as it is an art form.
-I make fine art prints at the Civic Art Studio in Walnut Creek where they have a beautiful, large, etching press.
+I make fine art prints at the Civic Art Studio in Walnut Creek where they have a beautiful French/American etching press.
 I have a background in painting so I love the more painterly process of making monotypes and monoprints.
 For me, they begin with either an etched copper plate or a poly plate.
 I ink the plate and often add inked handmade or found paper elements and run it through the press which applies very high pressure.
 Then, the press does its magic and all of my textures and lines are compressed into one flat image.
 After the paper dries, I often go in with watercolors to highlight certain areas.

-Mediums: Printmaking, Watercolors, Mixed Media Collage
+Mediums: Printmaking, Acrylics, Mixed Media & Photography

 1983, Bachelor of Fine Arts, University of California, Berkeley

 1979-80, Art History Studies, University of the Sorbonne, Paris, France

 Jim Melchert, Sculpture & Art Books